 - They are placed in a grid ONLY on the new Start screen.
 They won’t be found on the Desktop.

-- In general, they perform the same task as the old shortcuts: if you click or tap on a tile, the result is that the application to which it points will be launched.
-For example, if want to open the Music app, then all you have to do is click or tap it’s tile.
+- If you click or tap a tile, the result is that the application to which it points is launched.
+For example, if want to open the Music app, then all you have to do is click or tap its tile.

 - The information displayed can be presented in various forms, depending on how the tile was designed, ranging from simple text to an image or even a set of images.
-For example, if you take a look at the People app tile, you will see a slideshow that presents sets of images of all your friends.
+For example, if you take a look at our 7 Tutorials app tile, you see a preview of the latest three articles published on our website, plus our logo.
+Other apps present different information, in a different way.

 Another nice example is the Mail app.
 Its tile will sequentially display your latest received e-mails and, in the bottom right corner, it will display the number of your unread messages.

-Before getting to the next section of this article, I would like to make sure you remember this very important idea: tiles work only for Windows 8 apps.
+Before going to the next section of this article, I would like to make sure you remember one very important fact: tiles work only for apps you get from the Windows Store.
 Yes, you can place shortcuts to desktop applications on the Start screen.
 Also, these shortcuts are shown inside squares that look like tiles, but they are not tiles.
 They are simple shortcuts placed on the Start screen.
-Apart from being square, shortcuts don’t share other properties with tiles.
+Apart from being square, shortcuts don’t share other properties with tiles and they never display live data.

 The first step in the process of customizing a tile is, of course, selecting it.
 To select a tile, simply right-click or press and hold on it (on a device with touch), while slightly dragging downwards.
-Upon selection, a bar with the options available for this tile will be displayed on the bottom of the screen.
+Upon selection, a bar with the options available for this tile is displayed on the bottom of the screen.
+Below you can see a screenshot taken in Windows 8.

-If you select the shortcut of a desktop application found on the Start screen, instead of a tile, you will notice that the contextual options available on the bottom bar, are very different.
+If you select the shortcut of a desktop application found on the Start screen, instead of a tile, you will notice that the contextual options available on the bottom are very different.
+You can upin the shortcut from the Start screen, pin it to the taskbar, uninstall the application, open a new window of that application, run it as administrator and open the file location of that application.

 How to Customize a Tile

-With a tile, you can do the following: Unpin from Start, Uninstall, make it Smaller/Larger, Turn live tile on/off.
+With a tile, you can do the following: Unpin from Start, Uninstall, make it smaller or larger and Turn live tile on/off.

 These options do exactly what their names imply: